The Clinical Residency in Orthopaedics is currently in the Development phase and has not been granted candidacy from ABPTRFE.

-All applications are reviewed by the admissions committee.
-Applicants considered suitable candidates are asked to interview with the committee, Program Director, Clinical Director, and Education Director.
-After interviews are completed, the admissions committee reviews the applicants and offers the fellowship to the best candidate.
+The admissions committee reviews all applications.
+Applicants considered suitable candidates are asked to interview with the committee, Program Director, Program Coordinator, Clinical Director, Education Director, and mentors.
+After interviews are completed, the admissions committee reviews the applicants and offers the residency to the best candidates.
+For the 2023 cohort, we will be accepting up to 2 candidates.
 The desired candidate is asked to respond to the offer within one week.